When Do Divorce Papers Expire: Know the Real 4 Details

 #2.
 Summons of divorce petition expire if not served:

-The summons of a divorce petition will expire if it is not served within 120 days.
+In such cases, the court might issue a case dismissal without prejudice, allowing you to refile later.
 If you do not serve your spouse with the paperwork within this time frame, you will need to start the process again.

 You can avoid this expiration date by hiring a professional process server.
 A process server is someone who is hired to serve legal papers.
 They will ensure that your spouse is served timely, so you do not have to worry about the expiration date.